Search ×

 This is a photo of a monument listed in the Catalan heritage register of Béns Culturals d'Interès Nacional and the Spanish heritage register of Bienes de Interés Cultural under the reference RI-51-0003813.

-Rebars of Sagrada Familia roof in construction.
+Rebars of Sagrada Familia roof under construction.
 Note rust and corrosion of rebar and different materials used for the rebar in different areas.

 Sagrada Família